AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Appendix B: Containers
 ----------------------

-The following reference tables contains all containers available in Ada, including their versions (standard, bounded, unbounded, indefinite).
+The following reference table shows all containers available in Ada, including their versions (standard, bounded, unbounded, indefinite).

 +-----------+--------------------------------+-----+---------+-----------+------------+